- Written by Cynthia Presser

 - 6 eggs

-Make the Caramel – Stir water and sugar into a large sauce pan.
-Turn heat to high and bring to a boil.
-Cook without stirring for 10 to 12 minutes, until the mixture turns golden brown.
-Stir well and pour the caramel into a 10-inch mold pan and swirl the caramel to completely cover the base and about 1-inch up the sides.
+Make the Caramel – Pour sugar into a medium sauce pan set over medium heat.
+Cook, stirring constantly, until it melts and become golden brown; about for 12 to 15 minutes.
+Pour the caramel into a 10-inch mold pan and swirl the caramel to completely cover the base and about 1 1/2-inch up the sides.
 Allow to cool and harden.

 Preheat the oven to 350 degrees F. Mix the condensed milk, whole milk, and eggs in a large blender.
 Blend for about 20 seconds.
 If the ingredients do not fit all at once, divide them equally into 2 batches.
 Strain the milk mix into a large bowl, removing the foam that forms on the surface.